Shaping California: Jed's Journey

 Every Kid in a Park

 The government's "Every Kid in a Park" offers free access to federal lands and waterways for 4th graders and their guests.
-The program has been extended to be valid through the end of August, 2017.
 Click to visit their website for details.